 Urggghhh.
 Just as all of us predicted, Will’s triumph over the grand jury last week was a false positive.
 He’s not pregnant.
 So sad.
 He is, however, out of the law for the next six months.
-That something of this magnitude would result from the season-long build-up was inevitable.
-How it came about though, doesn’t quite make sense, given that Wendy Scott-Carr took the job of special prosecutor to bring down Peter.
-Why take Will’s infractions to the bar association when all that does is further Peter’s agenda?
+That something of this magnitude would result from the season-long buildup was inevitable.
+How it came about, though, doesn’t quite make sense, given that Wendy Scott-Carr took the job of special prosecutor to bring down Peter.
+Why take Will’s infractions to the Bar Association when all that does is further Peter’s agenda?
 Is she operating from sore-loser vindictiveness?
 From righteousness?
 Or is it another red herring, and did someone with a better motive make the leak?
 Was it Cary?
 This show has made its name on avoiding the obvious, and Wendy Scott-Carr is far more complex than the easily foiled, heartless villainess she was made out to be last episode.
-My money is on Will having someone else who wanted to see him squirm, and Wendy coming back toward the end of the season and wreaking real damage on Peter.
+My money is on Will having someone else who wanted to see him squirm, and Wendy coming back toward the end of the season and wreaking real damage upon Peter.

 Suspension would be the obvious choice for almost anyone, but Diane isn’t sure Will can take it.
 “Six months away from the law will kill you,” she tells him.
 Besides not being able to enter the courtroom, he also can’t enter the office unless it’s to hand off cases or deal with the business.
 He obviously won’t draw a salary.
 The firm’s name will change to Lockhart & Associates.
 And there is the stain on his public record.
 Everyone will know about his suspension, and likely why it happened.
 Someone who knows the way law firms work, please answer this in the comments: What will this blow to his reputation mean when he returns to work, as Diane says he can and shall?
 Is he tainted property now?
 Will his clients ever trust him again?
 If Diane thrives without him, will she realize that reigniting their partnership isn’t to her advantage?